Decoupling Vector Data and Index Storage for Space Efficiency: Evaluation

-We compare the update performance of \sysname against DiskANN.
-We do not consider PipeANN, which focuses on search optimization and shares the same update path and disk index layout as DiskANN, and we expect it to have similar update performance to DiskANN.
-For each system, we construct the auxiliary index using SIFT100M.
-As in prior work \cite{singh21,guo26}, we simulate a streaming update workload by replacing 50\% of vectors with 10 update iterations, each of which merges 5\% deletions and 5\% insertions of the total dataset size.
-Our analysis (Exp\#6) shows that 10 update iterations suffice to show the performance differences between \sysname and DiskANN.
-To evaluate concurrent search and update performance, we launch 32 search threads and 32 update threads.
-We measure search throughput, P50 and P99 latencies, search accuracy, memory usage, and storage size during concurrent search and update operations.
+\para{Exp\#5 (Concurrent search and update performance).} We compare \sysname against FreshDiskANN \cite{singh21}(buffered updates) and OdinANN \cite{guo26} (in-place updates).
+We use the best-first search for FreshDiskANN and PipeSearch \cite{guo25} for OdinANN.
+All systems are indexed on SIFT100M.
+As in \cite{singh21,guo26}, we simulate a streaming update workload by replacing 50\% of vectors over 10 iterations, each merging 5\% deletions and 5\% insertions.
+We launch 32 concurrent search threads and 32 update threads, and measure throughput, P50 and P99 latencies, recall, memory usage, and storage size throughout.

-\paragraph{Exp\#4 (Concurrent search and update performance).} \sysname achieves an average throughput gain of 1.88$\times$ over DiskANN, while reducing P50 and P99 latencies by up to 51.0\% and 49.4\%, respectively.
-These improvements stem from \sysname's latency-aware search strategy, which mitigates I/O interference during concurrent updates (\S\ref{subsec:search}). \sysname also maintains search accuracy comparable to DiskANN, with only a 0.13\% average loss.
-Note that index loading at the beginning of each merge phase can cause latency spikes and throughput drops, as it consumes significant background I/O bandwidth.

-Figures~\ref{fig:update_performance}(e)-\ref{fig:update_performance}(f) show the space efficiency during concurrent updates. \sysname keeps memory usage comparable to DiskANN, with only 1.1\% higher usage on average.
-This modest increase results from three factors.
-First, \sysname caches compression metadata, with minimal overhead (28\,MiB on SIFT100M).
-Second, \sysname requires additional memory buffers for compression and decompression during updates.
-Third, since \sysname processes the auxiliary index in batches with identical batch sizes based on the physical storage size, it stores more entries per batch due to its compressed storage layout, leading to slightly higher memory usage during updates.
-At the persistent storage layer, \sysname reduces the peak storage size by 33.6\% compared to DiskANN during updates, so it effectively mitigates write amplification in streaming updates.
-The stable storage size across different merge iterations indicates that the garbage collection process effectively reclaims space occupied by stale vectors.

-In summary, \sysname demonstrates superior search performance during concurrent updates, while maintaining comparable memory usage and substantially reducing storage size.
-This validates the effectiveness of \sysname's design in handling dynamic workloads.
-However, we note that \sysname shows slightly longer merge time than DiskANN due to the interference between search and updates (Exp\#6).